 How many kids with huffing problems got started with mimeograph and ditto fumes?

-UBBM Premium Member over 1 year ago
+UBBM Premium Member almost 2 years ago

 Ditto ink smelled good but it was never that potent.